jbrucker/currency-converter/README.md

    * `access_key=xxxxxxxxxxxxxxxxx` your access key (required)
    * `currencies=CODE1,CODE2...` optional currency codes.
 If omitted the service returns all exchange rates from USD.
    * `source=CUR` (paid account only) the source currency code for conversion rates.
 Default is "USD".
+ * **Response:** the response is a string containing exchange rates, in JSON format (examples below).

 To use this service you need to get an API access key by registering at [https://currencylayer.com/product](https://currencylayer.com/product).
 Select the free account.

 ## Sample Request and Reply

-To check our access key and see what the service really returns, send a sample query using a web browser (with your real access_key, of course):
+To check our access key and see what the service reply looks like, send a sample query using a web browser (with your real access_key, of course):
 ```
 http://apilayer.net/api/live?access_key=1234567890abcdef
 ```
-The reply should look like:
+The reply should look like (but all on one line):
 ```
 {"success":true,"terms":"https:\/\/currencylayer.com\/terms",
  "privacy":"https:\/\/currencylayer.com\/privacy","timestamp":1521947957,